TritonDataCenter/rfd/rfd/0038/README.md

       overall page residency for a zone.
 This is a prerequisite to any other improvements in capping.
 This accounting mechanism should work in conjunction with the next item.
 The count is used to determine when the page scanner runs for the zone.
-We will maintain a list of pages associated with a zone.
-If a page is on the per-zone list, and then later we see another zone also needs that page, it will be removed from the per-zone list and will no longer be associated with any zone.
-By having a list of pages for a zone, it is easy to maintain a count for the zone.
+We will track page "ownership" by zone.
-      We need to determine how disruptive adding a pair of list pointers onto onto each page_t will be.
+      We need to determine how disruptive adding a pointer onto onto each page_t will be.

    3. We should leverage the system's approach for the page scanner when the zone is approaching its memory cap and start freeing pages from within